-As of June 30, 2021, the Company had approximately \$28.9 million of non-cancelable purchase commitments, principally for contract manufacturing and clinical services which are expected to be paid within the next thirty months.
-In addition, the Company has operating lease commitments as detailed in Note 7.
+As of September 30, 2021, the Company had approximately \$18.2 million of non-cancelable purchase commitments, principally for contract manufacturing and clinical services which are expected to be paid within the next year.
+In addition, the Company has operating lease commitments as detailed in Note 2 and a further commitment for an operating lease with rental payments totaling \$14.9 million payable by March 31, 2029, which has been executed but has not yet commenced.